fedeoasi/base-play-app/README.md

 Persistence
 ===========
-Slick is used in the persistence layer.
-While there is a play plugin to quickly configure the database, I did a little more work to setup slick and I get more control in return.
+[Slick](http://slick.lightbend.com/) is used in the persistence layer.
+While there is a play plugin to quickly configure the database, a bit more work was done to setup slick to get more control.
 I can test my persistence code without requiring any play object, which means I can use the persistence code in projects that do not use play.